 The City Hall of Stockholm is one of the busiest tourist sites in the city.
 But the problem is there are no general opening hours as it is open only when a tour is available.
 Also, the halls can only be visited with a guided tour costing 100 SEK.
 Instead, do the free alternative and visit the City Hall’s Gardens.
 You can have a relaxing time at this beautiful lakeside attraction.
 Best of all, looking across the lake will provide you with some great vista photo opportunities of Gamla Stan!
 No doubt about it, the City Hall Gardens is a great attraction, and best of all, it’s free!
 Expect to spend about an hour here.

-For more details, read my City Hall gardens article and photo series.
+For more details, read my City Hall gardens article.

 The Strandvagen Promenade is a beautiful one kilometer stretch that has great ambiance and is full of hustle and bustle.
 The promenade is flanked by boats docked on one side and gorgeous old buildings at the other.
 It makes for a pleasant way to view an attractive part of Stockholm and is chalk full of photo opps.
 It’s also a great way to walk from the city to the island of Djurgården for your other sights (Vasa museum, Skansen, Grona Lund, ABBA Museum, etc).
 Expect to spend about 60-90 minutes.